Make a healthier vegetarian version of your favorite take-out with this Asian edamame fried rice, an easy side dish!

 Asian Edamame Fried Rice

-For this healthy version of fried rice I used brown rice, edamame, carrots, scallions and onions.
+For this healthy vegetarian version of fried rice, I used leftover brown rice, edamame, carrots, scallions and onions.
 The beauty about making it yourself is you can add anything you want.
 If you want to make this a main dish you can add a protein such as chicken, shrimp or even tofu to keep it vegetarian.
 If you don’t have leftover rice or want to take the time to make it, I LOVE Trader Joe’s frozen (unseasoned) brown rice.
 It comes in a box with 3 packets (2 cups each) of par-cooked rice.
 It’s ready in 3 minutes and is perfect every time.

 Edamame, in case you’re not familiar with them are green soybean sold shelled or in the pod in most supermarkets both frozen or ready-to-eat – my two year is crazy about them!
 I like to buy the shelled ready-to-eat for convenience.